goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

 - the number of bytes evictes from the cache,

-- the number od cache accesses.
+- the number of cache accesses.

 You can also specify a database name: